Fraunhofer-SIT/ModExTransformer/README.md

 (You could as well add `augmentation = False` to _attacker_defended.ini_)

 ## Contact
-In case of issues or to provide feedback, please contact [Verena Battis](https://github.com/VBattis).
+In case of problems or for feedback please contact [Verena Battis](https://github.com/VBattis).